-Quick links: Click here for a practical guide on administering the SERS tool Click here for survey wording and tips & tricks running SERS Click here for a how-to manual on phone surveys for resilience Click here for insights on running a phone panel survey in Myanmar
+Quick links: Click here for a practical guide on administering the SERS tool Click here for tips and tricks on survey wording and running SERS Click here for a how-to manual on phone surveys for resilience Click here for insights on running a phone panel survey in Myanmar

 A number of people have asked for further information on subjective evaluations of resilience.